Workspace beta is live — BYO-LLM chat wired to 57 SEC tools. Try it free →

 Methodology

 Bloomberg, WRDS, and Compustat make claims about point-in-time accuracy and survivorship-bias-free coverage.
-We document exactly how ours work — concept standardization, amendment handling, accepted_at semantics, and the validation checks that run on every release.
+We document exactly how ours work — from coverage and survivorship to concept standardization, amendment handling, accepted_at semantics, the smart-money dataset, and the validation checks that run on every release.
+Then we show you how to audit any of it yourself.

 Why XBRL is hard